Cincinnati, Ohio Product Liability Attorney and Defective Airbag Lawyer Reviewing Auto Defects and related injuries for plaintiffs nationwide

 When an airbag fails, motorists involved in accidents are very vulnerable.
 Injuries due to contact with interior of the vehicle are likely and auto accident trauma can be deadly.
 Other injuries likely when airbags fail to deploy or deploy inadvertently include:

 How are Air Bags Defective?

 Air bags unquestionably have saved lives.
 However, airbags that are not functioning properly can not only provide a false sense of security but can contribute to and even be the primary cause of an injury or death.
+Design defects, negligent auto repairs, and manufacturing defects have all been suspected in airbag defect lawsuits.
 Airbags can be recalled to due any of the following defective parts:

 - Sensors: non-deployment

 - Dangerous Inflation path (upward and then outward is the safest path for the release of an airbag)

 - Internal Tethers (affecting the shape the airbag is released in)

 - Release of metal fragments